 Contributions, including unconditional promises to give, are recognized when received.
+Written, multi-year promises to give are recognized at full value in the year received with discounts for net present value and bad debt.
 All contributions are reported as increases in unrestricted net assets unless use of the contributed assets is specifically restricted by the donor.
 Amounts received that are restricted by the donor to use in future periods or for specific purposes are reported as increases in either temporarily restricted or permanently restricted net assets, consistent with the nature of the restriction.
 Unconditional promises with payments due in future years have an implied restriction to be used in the year the payment is due, and therefore are reported as temporarily restricted until the payment is due unless the contribution is clearly intended to support activities of the current fiscal year or is received with permanent restrictions.
 Conditional promises, such as matching grants, are not recognized until they become unconditional, that is, until all conditions on which they depend are substantially met.